Francis Taylor Building is ranked by Chambers and Partners 2019 as the leading Chambers for ecclesiastical work.

 The present Dean of the Arches, Charles George QC, was a member of Chambers as was his predecessor, Sheila Cameron QC.
 For many years the Head of Chambers was Peter Boydell QC who was Chancellor of the Dioceses of Oxford, Truro and Worcester.

 Morag Ellis QC is Commissary General (Chancellor) for the Diocese of Canterbury, Professor Mark Hill QC is the Chancellor of the Dioceses of Chichester, of West Yorkshire & the Dales and of Europe, and Deputy Chancellor of the Diocese of York.
 Former member, Dr Charles Mynors is the Chancellor of the Diocese of Worcester and Philip Petchey is the Chancellor of the Diocese of Southwark.
-Robert Fookes is the Deputy Chancellor of the Diocese of Worcester and Gregory Jones QC is the Deputy Chancellor of the Diocese of Exeter and the Deputy Chancellor of the Diocese of Truro and Cain Ormondroyd is Chancellor for the Diocese of Winchester.
+Robert Fookes is the Deputy Chancellor of the Diocese of Worcester, Gregory Jones QC is the Deputy Chancellor of the Diocese of Exeter and the Deputy Chancellor of the Diocese of Truro and Cain Ormondroyd is Chancellor for the Diocese of Winchester.

 Morag Ellis QC is a member of the Archbishops’ Panel of Chairs of Disciplinary Tribunal, a member of the Rules Committee of General and QC Church Commissioner.
 She is also a Licensed Lay Minister (Reader) in the Diocese of Chelmsford.